BoneInscri/ics-pa/notes/PA_2.md

 logical left !

-**SLL, SRL, and SRA** perform **logical left, logical right, and arithmetic right shifts** on the value in register rs1 by the shift amount held in register rs2.
-In RV64I, only the **low 6 bits of rs2** are considered for the shift amount
+**SLL， SRL， and SRA** perform **logical left， logical right， and arithmetic right shifts** on the value in register rs1 by the shift amount held in register rs2.
+In RV64I， only the **low 6 bits of rs2** are considered for the shift amount